jhoffman5/student_accessible_files/networking/projects/p2/README.md

 # Keep your repos to yourselves

+# Relaxed collaboration rules

+Feel free to help each other while making your best effort to learn the material in a meaningful way.
+Don't skate.

 # Directories

 **You must have a folder named ```networking```.
 This directory must have mode 700 as